 Overview

 The Leander ISD Information Technology team manages a web filter in order to support learning enhanced by technology, to keep students safe and to comply with federal law.
-Starting in Spring 2018, LISD began filtering web content on devices provided to students through the mLISD program versus only on its local wifi network.
-As a result, the new filter restricted web content on LISD devices even when being used in students’ homes or public wifi spots.
+LISD filters web content on devices provided to students through the mLISD program and on BYOD devices using its local wifi network.
+LISD devices are also filtered when outside the District such as when at home or on public wifi.

 Children’s Internet Protection Act (CIPA)